High-Rise Syndrome: Curious Cats and Mezitli's Skyscrapers

 Mustafa Kemal University graduate (2018).
 After clinical experience in Mersin and a short period in municipal shelter practice, he takes an active role in surgery, emergency care, dental health, and diagnostics.

-While the high-rise apartments in Mezitli, Mersin, with their beautiful sea views, offer a great living space for us, they can turn into a hidden danger zone for our furry friends.
+While the high-rise apartments in Mezitli, Mersin, with their beautiful sea views, offer comfortable living spaces, they can also present hidden dangers for pets.

 The ability of cats to twist in mid-air and land on their feet is real.
 However, they need a certain distance for this reflex to work.
 When they fall from a low height, they don't have time to turn; when they fall from a great height, the impact causes jaw fractures, internal bleeding, and lung contusions.
-We call this complex trauma "High-Rise Syndrome."
+This complex trauma is referred to as "High-Rise Syndrome."

 "90% of fall cases happen in those 2-second moments when people say 'nothing will happen, they're just watching'."